pyeventsourcing/eventsourcing/README.md

         self.close()
 ```

-Now snapshots of example entities will be taken every five events, except for the initial event and discarded events.
+Now snapshots of example entities will be taken every five events.

 ```python
 with ApplicationWithSnapshotting(datastore) as app: